St. Stephen’s Basilica

 • the giant Advent wreath and

-Light mapping show, a varied program offer, lots of local food and drinks make this a must-see program in the festive season.
+Light mapping show, concerts, lots of local food and drinks make this a must-see program in the festive season.

 Find out more about the Advent Fair & Festival by the Basilica!